 Explore dry sinkholes and sedimentary rock which forms the aquifer.
 Learn about spring formation and the importance of wetlands.
 Witness the powerful water flowing from the springs and the diversity it supports.

 Sinkholes & the Florida Aquifer

 Inspire your earth science students to uncover the origin of all Central Florida’s lakes and the importance of the aquifer.
-Learn about ecology at one of the most recent lakes to form in Central Florida!
+Learn about ecology and WInter Park history at one of the most recent lakes to form in Central Florida!

 Location: Martin Luther King Jr. Park